• Skip to main content

 Trainability

-German Wirehaired Pointers are very intelligent, responsive, and eager to please, so they are generally easy to train.
-Early socialization and puppy training classes are recommended and help to ensure that the dog grows into a well-adjusted, well-mannered companion.
-The breed is smart, talented, versatile, and athletic and excels in a wide range of canine sports and activities.
+German Wirehaired Pointers are intelligent, eager to please, and generally easy to train.
+Early socialization and puppy training classes are highly recommended to ensure they develop into well-mannered companions.
+Their versatility, athleticism, and keen intelligence make them excel in a variety of canine sports and activities, from obedience to agility, tracking, and hunting.

 Shop Vendor Row